 State Regulations in Arizona

 Purchasing a used car from a private seller is often a good way to save money, but it has its risks.
 To protect yourself, you should cover the obvious bases by test-driving the automobile and having a trustworthy mechanic inspect it.
+You will need to title and register your vehicle with the Motor Vehicle Division.

-In addition, you should examine the title of the vehicle for the following warning signs:
+You should examine the title of the vehicle for the following warning signs:

 - Match the vehicle identification number (VIN) on the title with the one on the vehicle.
 The VIN number is usually on the dashboard just below the glass.
 If they do not match, you will have problems registering the vehicle with the MVD.